 Musings about Harry

 The original spark which drew my attention to Harry Chase was an encyclopedic entry I found online in 2004.
 Concise, yet with mention of his untimely death after going insane, certainly rife with intrigue.
 In my initial investigations, I quickly surmised that there may be a significant story attached to the life of Harry Chase.
-Perhaps melodramatic, but my interest was sustained by the evolving idea that perhaps this could be a way for me to leave a lasting mark upon the world.
-I have yet to run across anyone else who is actively and enthusiastically researching Harry Chase, so, for the last seventeen years, it has seemed that I am his only standard bearer.
+I have yet to run across anyone else who is actively and enthusiastically researching Harry Chase, so, since 2004, it has seemed that I am his only standard bearer.

 It is a rare occurrence when someone leaves behind such objects of beauty which continue to delight those fortunate enough to possess one 132 years after his death, and yet the man himself has been completely forgotten.
 These objects still find their way to Sotheby's and Christie's from time to time, and will probably continue to do so for hundreds of years more.
 In a way, I believe that Harry’s legacy has been left to me to resuscitate and preserve for the future.
 In doing so, I hope I am spending my time wisely and that others will find benefit and enjoyment from my efforts.